 Be sure to read the entire document.
 This way you’ll know exactly what you’re agreeing to.
 Don’t be afraid to ask questions if there are terms and conditions you don’t understand.
 Once the lease is signed, it can be costly to terminate the contract prior to the end of the term.

 In addition to budgeting for the monthly rent, be prepared to pay additional upfront costs such as a security deposit before you’re allowed to move in.
 Review your lease agreement for the specific dollar amount.
 The security deposit is often the lump-sum total of first and last month’s rent.

 A security deposit protects the landlord or leasing company in case of property damage or non-payment of rent.
 You may also have to pay an application fee.
 The amount of the security deposit and any application fees may vary based on the type of apartment or house you’re renting, and the location.

 Inquire about a pet policy

 Many landlords and leasing companies are pet-friendly; just be sure to ask before signing the lease.
 There could be restrictions surrounding weight, breed, type of pet permitted and/or the number of pets allowed.
 In addition, an extra deposit for keeping a pet is often required on top of the security deposit.

-Sometimes, in addition to a pet deposit, you may have to pay a higher monthly rent, known as pet rent, to keep Fido or Fifi in your home than you would if you didn’t have a pet.
+Sometimes, in addition to a pet deposit, you may have to pay a higher monthly rent, known as pet rent.
 These are costs you’ll want to account for in your budget.